 The University maintains a personnel file on each employee.
-The personnel file includes such information as the employee's job application, resume, official transcripts, records of training, documentation of performance appraisals, salary increases, and other employment records.
+The personnel file includes such information as the employee's job application, resume, official transcripts, records of training, documentation of performance appraisals, salary increases, and other employment records, and is maintained in a secure, locked area of Human Resources.